 What did you see and do on your trip?

 Day 2 was all about Alice Springs.
-Again, there were a choice of tours, including Alice Springs Desert Park, Alice Explorer Tour, Simpsons Gap Discovery Walk, Alice Off Road Tour, and the Uluru Scenic Flight.
+Again, there was a choice of tours, including Alice Springs Desert Park, Alice Explorer Tour, Simpsons Gap Discovery Walk, Alice Off-Road Tour, and the Uluru Scenic Flight.
 I chose the Alice Explorer, which took us to the Katherine School of the Air, Royal Flying Doctor Service, National Pioneers Women’s Hall of Fame, and the Reptile Centre.
-We even had time for a walk around Alice Springs and visit to a very quirky (but fun) Outback Pub.
+We even had time for a walk around Alice Springs and a visit a very quirky (but fun) Outback Pub.
 That night, after time to freshen up, the whole train was transferred out the Outback Telegraph Station for an amazing outback BBQ dinner complete with entertainment, star gazing and camel rides.
 Fantastic!

 Day 3 was our last full day and we stopped in Coober Pedy.
 What an unusual and quirky place!
 There are three touring choices here, Explore Coober Pedy, Opal Experience, and Discover the Breakaways.
 To be honest, these were all kind of similar.
 I did the Explore Coober Pedy.
 We started at an Underground Mine and museum which included an example of the underground homes Coober Pedy is famous for.
 Other highlights were a visit to an underground church, a grassless golf course, and a stop at the Dog Fence.
 Probably the highlight for me was a visit to an actual working Opal Mine for a demonstration and an absolutely delicious (Greek!) lunch complete with hard hat.
 Our experience here ended with a glass of champagne overlooking the Breakaways – some amazing outback scenery.
 When we transferred back to the train it was time for a campfire, complete with canapes and cocktails while the sun set over the desert.